dmkehl/Technical-Interview-Prep/Data Structures and Algorithms/Patterns/BinarySearch.md

 The Binary Search Pattern is a fundamental technique for efficiently searching and reducing the search space in ordered data structures.
 Its logarithmic time complexity makes it a valuable tool for a wide range of searching and boundary-detection problems, especially in scenarios with sorted data.

 ## Want to learn more?
-Checkout these videos
+Check out these videos created by others

 [![](https://img.youtube.com/vi/P3YID7liBug/0.jpg)](https://www.youtube.com/watch?v=P3YID7liBug) [![](https://img.youtube.com/vi/6ysjqCUv3K4/0.jpg)](https://www.youtube.com/watch?v=6ysjqCUv3K4)